Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 end
 ```

 In this code block, we would assume that the synthesized netlist might contain a single multiplexer.
-However, the first IF statement holds the highest priority in this block of code.
-This means that if cond_1 is satisfied, we do not enter the next IF statements.
+However, the first ```if``` statement holds the highest priority in this block of code.
+This means that if cond_1 is satisfied, we do not enter the next ```if``` statements.
 Thus we get a ladder like multiplexer structure in the final design instead of a single multiplexer, which is shown below.

 ![if block](images/Day5/5-0.png)

-Another issue can arise from incorrect IF statements when we use incomplete IF statements.
-Incomplete IF statements occur when IF blocks do not end with an accompanying else block.
+Another issue that can arise with ```if``` statements is when we leave them incomplete.
+Incomplete ```if``` statements occur when ```if``` blocks do not end with an accompanying ```else``` block.
 This is seen in the verilog code block below.

 ```verilog
 if (cond_1)